Applicazioni

 Crevice Corrosion - Testing the Sealing Surface of Flanges

-Concentrations of corrosive materials collect within a crevice such as between sealing surfaces and gasket material.
-Because of the concentration of the corrosive material in a localized area the rate of corrosion is accelerated.
-Corroding or loss of sealing area can cause loss of containment therefore potential for catastrophic release with loss of assets, production and injury to personnel.
+Corrosive materials collect within a crevice, such as between sealing surfaces and gasket material.
+Because the concentration of the corrosive material is in a localized area, the rate of corrosion is accelerated.
+Corrosion or loss of sealing area can cause loss of containment, leading to a potentially catastrophic release with loss of assets, production, and even injury to personnel.

-Testing the sealing surface of flanges has become a standard practice.
-This test is performed in-situ as part of a run and maintain program.
+Testing the sealing surface of flanges has become standard practice.
+Testing is performed in situ as part of a run and maintain program.
 Testing is also common as a pre-turnaround exercise to determine which flanges need to be repaired.

-Field machining of the flange face is performed as an in-situ repair.
-This testing technique can determine if the flange face has been machined and if loss of sealing area occurred.
-In the situation where there is no more seal to repair then the flange must be replaced or possibly the seal area will be renewed using a weld build up technique.
+Machining the flange face in the field is performed as an in-situ repair.
+Ultrasonic testing can be used to determine if the flange face has been machined and if loss of sealing area has occurred.
+If there is no more seal to repair, the flange must be replaced, or the seal area must be renewed using a weld build-up technique.

-Caution: If the flange face has been repaired by welding and machining then UT inspection might detect this weld as an interface.
-As the interface is detected this signal can be confused as loss of sealing area.
+Caution: If the flange face has been repaired by welding and machining, then ultrasonic testing (UT) inspection might detect this weld as an interface.
+As the interface is detected, this signal can be misinterpreted as loss of sealing area.

 Phased Array Application

-Taper areas of flanges are not always the same therefore geometry must be plotted for each flange.
+The taper areas of flanges are not always the same, so the geometry must be plotted for each flange.
 This step is difficult and can lead to error in condition assessment.

-phased array transducer on the angled section of the flange.
+The phased array transducer is placed on the angled section of the flange.

-This technique is performed by placing the phased array transducer on the angled section of the flange.
+The phased array transducer is placed on the angled section of the flange.

-phased array transducer is applied between the bolts
+The phased array transducer is placed between the bolts.

-With this technique the phased array transducer is applied between the bolts.
+The phased array transducer is placed between the bolts.

 Raised Face Flange Photos

-These photos are an example of raised face flanges as applicable to piping.
+The photos below show an example of raised face flanges as applicable to piping.

-Phased Array Transducer can be placed on the angled section of the flange
+The phased array transducer can be placed on the angled section of the flange.

-Phased Array Transducer can be placed between the bolt holes
+The phased array transducer can be placed between the bolt holes.

 Phased array applied with the transducer on the flange taper.